recursivelftr/Grim-Locations/README.md

 - (1.0) Comes with a massive list of locations out of the box that are easily transferable to any profile.

 ### How to use
+- Unzip anywhere and run GrimLocations.exe.
-See [this video instruction](https://imgur.com/RUcxB0U) for general use.
+- See [this video instruction](https://imgur.com/RUcxB0U) for general use.
 Other than the general use, it is also recommended to run Grim Locations alongside Grim Dawn.
 This allows syncing to and from Grim Locations in-game.

 ###### Capture locations from Grim Dawn to Grim Locations while in-game